official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 *  The VX issue needed to be resolved.

-227 UN Security Council resolution 1194 (1998).
+[^227]: UN Security Council resolution 1194 (1998).
-228  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 49.
+[^228]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,
-229 Annan K. Interventions: A Life In War And Peace.
+[^229]: Annan K. Interventions: A Life In War And Peace.
 Allen Lane, 2012.
-230 UN Security Council, 6 October 1998, ‘Report of the Executive Chairman on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1198/920).
+[^230]: UN Security Council, 6 October 1998, ‘Report of the Executive Chairman on the activities of the Special

 128

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 *  UNSCOM had “arrived at an assessment … that Iraq’s declarations on the unilateral destruction of the special warheads did not match all the physical